Yonela-Rena/student-performance-prediction/README.md

 * Mean Squared Error (MSE): 19.87
 * Root Mean Squared Error (RMSE): 4.46

 This indicates that the model predicts student performance with an average error of approximately ±4.5 marks.

+The dataset is relatively small, which may limit model performance and generalization.

 ---
 ## 🔄 Model Comparison